ckgardner25/curriculum/Lab_Equipment/DMM/README.md

 ## Quick Summary of Voltage, Current, and Resistance
 To understand how to use a DMM, it helps to understand the three basic electrical quantities: voltage, current, and resistance.
 For our purposes we will do a light summary with the analogy with water pipes; think of electricity like water flowing through pipes.
 Voltage is like water pressure, current is the amount of water flowing, and resistance is a restriction (such as a narrow pipe) that limits the flow.

+## Note
+An OL (Over Limit or Overload) reading means the measured value is outside the meter's current range or cannot be measured.
+For example, in resistance mode it often indicates an open circuit (infinite resistance), while in manual-ranging mode it may mean you need to select a higher measurement range.

 ## A Basic Layout
 Below is a example digital multimeter.
 Notice that each position on the dial has a different symbol which corresponds to a different function.
 Below is a list of each function thats commonly found on each DMM.
 <br> <br>